wing5wong/artisan-whs-static/source/_facilities/gyms-fields-turf.md

 image: https://res.cloudinary.com/whanganuihigh/image/upload/v1561600673/facilities/Gym_-_combined.jpg
 description: >
   Whanganui High School has three gymnasiums plus a weights/fitness area.
-The biggest gym is the Te Wehi Gymnasium, which was built approximately 15 years ago.
+The biggest gym is the Te Wehi Gymnasium.
 It has a full size netball and basketball court in it.
 The Te Mana Gymnasium has a full-size basketball and volleyball court, whilst our smaller Gymnasium – the Te Ihi has a half court.
 ---
 Whanganui High School has three gymnasiums plus a weights/fitness area.
 The biggest gym is the Te Wehi Gymnasium.
 It has a full size netball and basketball court in it.
 The Te Mana Gymnasium has a full-size basketball and volleyball court, whilst our smaller Gymnasium – the Te Ihi has a half court.